lizterangelo/Notes/QA_INSTRUCTIONS.md

 - Test happy paths and edge cases/errors.
 Write tests for bugs.

 ## UI TESTING
-- Use accessibility identifiers.
-Add them if missing.
+- Create accessibility identifiers if they don't exist.
+Use them in tests.
 - Start each test with a clean app state (XCUIApplication().launch() in setUp()).
 - Set continueAfterFailure = false.
 - Avoid sleep().
 Use waitForExistence(timeout:) or XCTestExpectation.